Reverse brain drain: Definition

 The term ‘reverse brain drain' is closely tied with brain drain and brain gain because reverse brain drain is a migratory phenomenon that results due to the brain drain of the intellectual elites from developing countries and is the mirror image of the benefit of an inflow of high quality human resources which is brain gain.

 Reverse brain drain is sometimes related to the term ‘brain circulation', which is when migrants return to their own country on a regular or occasional basis, sharing the benefits of the skills and resources they have acquired while living and working abroad.
 An example of the benefits for the host countries, especially developing countries, are the payments of remittances.
 This provides a reason for governments to issue new legislation and tax rules that encourage outward migration and remittances.

 However, "brain circulation" is known as the extended definition of brain gain with an emphasis on human capital circulation across nations in the global market, benefiting both the sending and receiving nations; in addition it is considered a two-way flow of skill, capital, and technology, unlike brain drain and reverse brain drain.

 Another form

 Recently there is a different type of reverse brain drain developing.
 This form of reverse brain drain differs from the way it is commonly viewed.
 It is explained by Salman Khurshid, the former Minister of State for Corporate and Minority Affairs in India.
 He states that "Many second-generation Indians are coming back to the country".
 Therefore, reverse brain drain is no longer limited to the commonly perceived migration from a developed to a developing country by a first generation individual.
 Many of the world's top multinational companies are beginning to send their top Indian minds to head their companies in India and have the idea of reverse brain drain which is, "So when we lose some, we win many back."

+Trends

+Over the past decades, changes in socio economic, political and cultural factors in both developed and developing countries have influenced the movements of people across these countries.
+Traditionally, skilled individuals from developing countries migrate to developed countries for many reasons, such as political persecution and economic opportunity, creating a “brain drain”.
+However this pattern has started to shift over the years, with many individuals who would normally be willing to move to more developed countries for opportunities, contributing to the brain drain, deciding to stay in their home country or individuals from developing countries in developed countries choosing to return to their home countries.

+Remigration of skilled workers from developed countries back to developing countries

+The main driver of reverse brain drain is from educated and skilled foreign born workers from developing countries returning home due to various factors, such as political and social consideration, economic opportunities or even government initiatives.